microresearcher/MicroVis/README.md

 devtools::install_github("yiluheihei/microbiomeMarker")
 ```

-You can then install the latest version of MicroVis from GitHub with:
+You can then install the latest version of MicroVis from GitHub:

 ``` r
 devtools::install_github("https://github.com/microresearcher/MicroVis.git")